 Did you know you can record your lectures directly into PowerPoint and use them in your online course?
 PowerPoint makes this easy!
-When you are finished, you can embed the narrated PowerPoint in Canvas as an interactive presentation or as a video.
+When you are finished, you can embed the narrated PowerPoint in Canvas as a video.
 The following guides explain how and show examples of how this looks.

 Before you start recording, it is important to make sure your microphone volume is set correctly.
 This video explains how to adjust the microphone volume in MacOS and Windows 10.
 Correctly setting the microphone volume before recording is one of the most important tips for producing a quality presentation video.